Please don't hesitate to contact the school if you have any further questions.

 How do I pay for school lunches?

-From the start of Year 3 (Key Stage 2) you must pay for a school lunches at the cost of £2.35 for each meal.
-This should be paid in advance either online via the School Gateway or via cash/cheque to the School Office (payable to Cheshire West and Chester Council).
+From the start of Year 3 (Key Stage 2) you must pay for a school lunches at the cost of £2.40 for each meal.
+This should be paid in advance either online via the School Gateway or via credit/debit card at the School Office.

 How do I pay for school trips?

-School trips can be paid either online via the School Gateway or via cash/cheque to the School Office (payable to Cheshire-West and Chester Council/CWAC).
+School trips can be paid either online via the School Gateway or via credit/debit card at the School Office.

 Can I take my child out of school for a holiday?